mssamhan31/Solar-Curtailment/CONTRIBUTING.md

 > 2. What is the idea?
 > 3. How does it work?

 For each issue, please rate it according to its importance and its effort by 1-5 scale in the title.
 Importance of scale 5 means it is a major bug related to the script functionality or miscalculation.
 Effort is mainly rated based on the estimated time to complete the issue.
 If it takes more than a week, rate the effort as 5.
 Generally, we prioritize solving issue with high importance and low effort.

 So, the title format for the issue is:
-_title_ - IE, for example:
+> _title_ - IE, for example:
-Inconsistent Energy Generation Calculation by Naomi, Baran, and Tim's script - 43
+> Inconsistent Energy Generation Calculation by Naomi, Baran, and Tim's script - 43

+It means the importance is 4 and the effort is 3.

 If it is not a major new feature or takes less than 1 hour of work, use pull request feature directly and add comments in the pull request.